rhabimendoza/Python-And-Ladder/README.md

 Rhabi Mendoza

 ### About
-Python and Ladder website offers a comprehensive platform where users can access programming language documentation, seamlessly write code in Python and Ladder, analyze lexemes and tokens through its lexical analyzer, detect syntax errors with the syntax analyzer, import files for easy integration into the code editor, and conveniently download the lexical analyzer results for further examination.
+Python and Ladder web application that offers a comprehensive platform where users can access programming language documentation, seamlessly write code in Python and Ladder, analyze lexemes and tokens through its lexical analyzer, detect syntax errors with the syntax analyzer, import files for easy integration into the code editor, and conveniently download the lexical analyzer results for further examination.

 ### Screenshots
 ![Screenshot](/screenshots/1.png)